 With my 14+ years' experience focused on access and facilities for persons with disabilities, you will be getting the right accessibility advice and right scope of services for your project.

-The purpose of an accessibility report is to give an independent opinion on the level of access and facilities for persons with disabilities on a project.
-My reports achieve this by giving an overview of the proposed design or existing building against the requirements of the relevant NZ Building Act sections, Building Code clauses/solutions and standards.
+The purpose of an accessibility report is to give both the client and council an independent opinion on the level of access and facilities for persons with disabilities provided on a project.
+My reports achieve this by giving an overview of the proposed design or existing building against the relevant requirements of the NZ Building Code, and its acceptable solutions.

 ANARP stands for 'as nearly as is reasonably practicable' and it is used solely on project types specifically called out within the NZ Building Act.
 These are: